 - opt-in with address-B

 ANSWER: Yes, it is prevented.
-The amount of Catapult tokens a holder is allocated at Catapult launch is the balance from the account that was opted in at a specific block height.
+The amount of SYMBOL tokens a holder is allocated at SYMBOL launch is the balance from the account that was opted in at a specific block height.
 In the example above, the tokens were either in account A or account B at that block, not both, so only one account will receive the tokens.

 3. QUESTION: Will the new network be open source?

 4. QUESTION: Why can XPX do a swap and we can't?

 ANSWER: They have a completely different ecosystem and feature-wise it is not the same as the new SYMBOL network.